 15. Smoky the Yorkie was a pet dog to soldiers in the south pacific, weighing 4lbs, who kept operational 40 United States fighters by running a wire tied to her collar through a 6in pipe, completing a 3-day construction job in minutes.
 He also had 10 recognized combat flights and 8 combat stars.

-Penguin poop will change Antartica's ecosystem.
-For the last 5,000 years, penguins have delivered roughly 16 million pounds of nutrient-rich poop on the rocks of Antartica.
+Penguin poop will change Antarctica's ecosystem.
+For the last 5,000 years, penguins have delivered roughly 16 million pounds of nutrient-rich poop on the rocks of Antarctica.
 This poop can one-day support plants and animals which currently can't survive in Antartica.